itsneeleshsingh/pwn.college_neelesh/Hello_Hackers.md

 ## References
 - [pwn.college](https://pwn.college/linux-luminarium/hello/) - Hello Hackers / Intro to Arguments module pages
 - Just went through a part of [Linux arguments](https://www.w3resource.com/linux-system-administration/commands-and-arguments.php) - Got to know how arguments are taken and whitespaces are removed during execution.

+# Command History
+In this challenge the flag is already injected into the command history.
+We have to open terminal, start the challenge and press **up arrow key** to get our flag that was hidden in the command history.
+On sumbitting the flag, challenge is completed.

+# My solution
+**Flag:** `pwn.college{8k7upmHFAQoo26NWzGeBSOtUZDd.0lNzEzNxwCO2kjNzEzW}`

+1. I connected the dojo host using SSH command.
+    ```bash
+    neel@NeelTech:~$ ssh -i ./key hacker@dojo.pwn.college
+    Connected!
+    ```
+2. Now the shell is connected to dojo.
+Inside the shell, I pressed the up arrow key.
+The shell displayed the prevously saved command that contained the flag.
+    ```bash
+    hacker@hello~command-history:~$ the flag is pwn.college{8k7upmHFAQoo26NWzGeBSOtUZDd.0lNzEzNxwCO2kjNzEzW}
+    ```
+3. I copied this flag and submitted it on [pwn.college](https://pwn.college/linux-luminarium/hello/) to complete the challenge.

+The challenge shows how shell keeps a record of the commands that we enter in the command line.

+- I found that these history commands are stored in local directory with type - BASH_HISTORY FILE with .bash_history extension.
+    ```bash
+    neel@NeelTech:~$ cat .bash_history
+    ```
+    This displayed the entire command history since I installed Ubuntu on the machine.

+## What I learned
+1. Concept of Command history
+    - The shell stores all the executed commands in the history buffer.
+    - This makes repetitive or earlier executed commands to run without typing them from scratch.
+2. Navigation through history
+    - Pressing Up arrow key retrieves previous commands
+    - Pressing Down arrow key to scroll back to the recent commands.
+3. Practical advantages and Security
+    - Saves time for a hacker by avoiding repetitive typing.
+    - Useful for recalling long commands that was previously executed.
+    - Sensitive data typed in commands can also be stored and sometimes flags or creedenetials may be hidden inside history.

+## References
+- [pwn.college](https://pwn.college/linux-luminarium/hello/) - Hello Hackers / Command History module pages
+- Read little bit about the `history` command from [linux history command](https://phoenixnap.com/kb/linux-history-command)
+    ```bash
+    neel@NeelTech:~/pwn.college_neelesh$ history
+    ```
+    ```bash
+    neel@NeelTech:~/pwn.college_neelesh$ history | grep "su"
+    ```